Table of Contents

 One of the most significant benefits of generating your own renewable energy is that it saves you money on electricity bills.
-A residential solar panel installation can save you a lot of money in the long run and yield a healthy return on investment — especially if you optimise energy generation in your carport design.
-If you have an on-grid solar power system and utilise net metering, you can even sell excess electricity back to the grid in exchange for a credit on your bill.
+A residential solar panel installation can save you a lot of money in the long run and yield a healthy return on investment — especially if you optimize energy generation in your carport design.
+If you have an on-grid solar power system and utilize net metering, you can even sell excess electricity back to the grid in exchange for a credit on your bill.

 Creating a solar carport can help you achieve solar payback sooner.

 Are you considering investing in a residential solar carport installation?

 You may qualify for federal and local government incentives.
 Usually given in the form of an income tax credit, government programs can significantly reduce the cost of a residential solar power system.